 - Remove the wings.

-- Starting at the breastbone, cut the turkey breast away from the bone.
+- Starting at the breastbone, cut the turkey breast meat away from the bone.

-- Place everything on a platter – I like to garnish with fresh sage, thyme and cranberries.
+- Place the turkey meat on a platter – option to garnish with fresh sage, thyme and cranberries.

 Leftover Turkey Recipes